Citrix Virtual Apps and Desktops

 Shut the machine down.
 At this point it reports the failure.

-Run from following PowerShell command to re-enable auto shutdown of the image preparation machines:
+Run from the following PowerShell command to re-enable auto shutdown of the image preparation machines:

 Remove-ProvServiceConfigurationData -Name ImageManagementPrep_NoAutoShutdown